-The Islamic Republic of Iran is home to approximately 67 million people divided into about 100 distinct ethnic groups.
-The largest percentage of people are Persian.
+The largest percentage of people in Iran are Persians.
 These descended from the original Indo-Europeans who entered the country from Central Asia in the second millennium B.C.
 The remainder of the population consists of ethnic groups such as the Azeri, Gilaki, Mazandarani, and Kurds.
 Other peoples include the Arab, Lur, Baluchi, and Turkmen.
 Numerous other groups compose a very small percentage of the total population.

 In the mid-eleventh century, Iran was conquered by the Seljuk Turks under Togrul Beg.
 During the next four centuries, it was successively dominated by the Seljuks, the Mongols under Genghis Khan, Tamerlane and his Mongol hordes, and the Turkmen, resulting in a melting pot of ethnic groups.
 The Semnani, like most Iranians, speak an Indo-Iranian language (also called Semnani), but many are also fluent in Farsi.